Subject Leader: Mrs Fowler

 Children’s outcomes in lessons are used to inform planning.
 At the end of a unit of work each child is assessed against the subjects National Curriculum objectives using must, should and could criteria.
 By the end of the school year the class teacher will have built a record of all children’s progress in their cohort for subject leaders to analyse and new class teachers can use them to gain a picture of new classes progress and attainment in order to inform planning and teaching.

-Science and Maths have a close working relationship at Christ Church, as reflected in the ‘STEM fortnight’ planned for May 2016.
-This fortnight will celebrate the teaching of science and maths through real-life contexts and situations.
-Where possible, science is taught in a cross curricular way, as highlighted at the top of the planning for each unit.
+Science, Maths and Computing have a close working relationship at Christ Church, as reflected in our recent ‘STEM week’.
+Where possible, Science is taught in a cross curricular way, as highlighted at the top of the planning for each unit.